 When it comes to “Pizza, Pizza™”, Little Caesars stands as a heavyweight contender with its distinctive HOT-N-READY® concept and value-focused business model.

 Founded in 1959 by Mike and Marian Ilitch, this pizza powerhouse has evolved from a single Detroit storefront into the third-largest pizza chain globally.
 But what will it actually cost you to join this pizza empire?
+In other words, how much does it cost to open a Little Caesars?

 The Little Caesars Brand: Six Decades of Pizza Franchise Domination